-PM Modi chairs NITI Aayog meet; KCR, Mamata Banerjee to skip
+PM Modi chairs NITI Aayog meet; KCR, Mamata Banerjee give a miss

 Punjab Finance Minister Manpreet Singh Badal would be representing his state.

-However, West Bengal Chief Minister Mamata Banerjee has refused to attend the meeting, saying it is "fruitless" as the Niti Aayog has no financial powers to support state plans.
-Her Telangana counterpart K Chandrashekar Rao too will skip the meeting.
+However, West Bengal Chief Minister Mamata Banerjee did not attend the meeting, saying it is "fruitless" as the Niti Aayog has no financial powers to support state plans.
+Her Telangana counterpart K Chandrashekar Rao too skipped the meeting.
+Punjab CM Captain Amarinder Singh was also present at the meeting citing health reasons.

 Meanwhile, this is not the first time Banerjee would be skipping meetings of the policy think-tank.
 She said she had objected to the decision of the Planning Commission being dissolved in 2014.
 It was abolished by in 2015.